metadriverse/metaurban/README.md

 --density_obj 0.4
 ```

-Press key ```R``` for loading a new scenario.
+Press the key ```R``` to load a new scenario.
 If there is no response when you press `W,S,A,D`, press `T` to enable manual control.

 ### Social Navigation Environment
-In social navigation environment, there will be vehicles, pedestrians and some other agents in the scenario.
+In a social navigation environment, there will be vehicles, pedestrians, and some other agents in the scenario.

 Run the following command to launch a simple scenario with manual control.
 Press `W,S,A,D` to control the delivery robot.